skiffer/hydra-docgpt.ai/privacy_gmail.md

 We do not share your data with any third party.

-The app’s use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://www.google.com/url?q=https://developers.google.com/terms/api-services-user-data-policy%23additional_requirements_for_specific_api_scopes&sa=D&source=editors&ust=1686655767175654&usg=AOvVaw3Ocx5766jCXztFd8UeYE3C), including the Limited Use requirements.
+The "GPT for Gmail™ - AI Writer" use and transfer of information received from Google APIs adheres to [Google API Services User Data Policy](https://www.google.com/url?q=https://developers.google.com/terms/api-services-user-data-policy%23additional_requirements_for_specific_api_scopes&sa=D&source=editors&ust=1686655767175654&usg=AOvVaw3Ocx5766jCXztFd8UeYE3C), including the Limited Use requirements.

 This Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service and tells You about Your privacy rights and how the law protects You.